Smith shines but Proteas crash to defeat against Ireland

 After their recent shock series loss to Afghanistan, Rob Walter’s men wanted to make amends with a 3-0 clean sweep over the Irish, but it was not to be on the day as they were bowled out for 215 in pursuit of 285 for victory.

-Batting at number six and playing in only his second ODI, Smith underlined his undoubted with a brilliant 91.
+Batting at number six and playing in only his second ODI, Smith scored a brilliant 91.

 He started in circumspect style having failed to score in his debut but once he was settled, he pulled off an array of strokes including nine fours and four sixes in his 93 balls.

-But it was not enough to stave off defeat and the victory will no doubt be celebrated from Dublin to Cork by the Irish, as it was their second over SA in their history in the format.
+But it was not enough to stave off defeat and the victory will no doubt be celebrated from Dublin to Cork by the Irish, as it was their second over South Africa in their history in the format.

 Graham Hume (3-29), Craig Young (3-40) and Mark Adair (2-54) played a huge role for Ireland with the ball.